annlinros/Personal-Movie-Library/README.md

 1. how to use React Hooks for state declarations.
 2. how to use Context API for easier state management.
-3.Fetching data from an API in the context of React.
+3. Fetching data from an API in the context of React.

 ## Built with
 HTML, CSS, React, React-Bootstrap